top of page

 Higher Water Bills Without a Clear Reason

-If you get your monthly water bill and it’s suddenly much higher than usual, but nothing in the building has changed, that’s a strong sign there’s a hidden leak.
+If you get your monthly water bill and it’s suddenly much higher than usual, but nothing in the building has changed, that’s often a sign of a hidden leak.

 What to Do When You Discover Water Damage